aplteam/Tatin/docs/FirstStepsWithTatin.md

 `]tatin.ListPackages` will return a list with _all_ packages available in the given Registry, aggregated by major version number.
 Now that can be a pretty long list.
 It might therefore be a good idea to tell something about what you are looking for in order to make the server shrink the list.

-* If you happen to know the group name you may specify `-group=whatever`; then only packages of the group "whatever" are listed.
+* If you happen to know the group name you may specify `-group=whatever`: then only packages of the group "whatever" are listed
-* Every package is tagged with keywords.
-You may specify one or more tags, for example `-tag=linux,date`.
+* Every package is tagged with keywords: you may specify one or more tags, for example `-tag=linux,date`

 A> ### Searching for tags: the strategy
 A>